 Australia has implemented a number of measures supporting international tax transparency in response to the OECD BEPS Action Plan, making cross-border arbitrage more difficult.

-CRS legislation applies in Australia from 1 July 2017.
-The first exchange of information occurred in 2018.
-Australia has taken a 'wider approach' to CRS by requiring financial institutions to report all tax-residence details of a person opening an account, irrespective of whether the person is resident in a jurisdiction that has adopted the CRS.117
+CRS legislation applies in Australia.
+The first exchange of information (EOI) occurred in 2018.
+Australia has taken a 'wider approach' to CRS by requiring financial institutions to report all tax residence details of a person opening an account, irrespective of whether the person is resident in a jurisdiction that has adopted the CRS.103

 Country-by-country reporting (Action Item 13)

-Australia's country-by-country (CbC) reporting rules applied from 1 January 2016 and are intended to assist the ATO in gathering reliable information for transfer pricing risk assessments.
-Broadly, an entity will have CbC reporting obligations for an income year if it is an SGE that was an Australian tax resident or a foreign entity with an Australian permanent establishment during the income year.118
+Under Australia's CbC reporting rules, an entity will have CbC reporting obligations for an income year if it is an SGE that was an Australian tax resident or a foreign entity with an Australian PE during the income year.104

 An Australian entity that files a CbC report in another jurisdiction can be exempted if the ATO can obtain that report from the relevant tax authority.